Varun-Kolanu/issue-assigner/README.md

 # GitHub Issue Assigner Bot

 [contributing]: /docs/CONTRIBUTING.md
+[usage]: /README.md#usage
+[license]: /LICENSE

 This GitHub bot helps manage issue assignments in a repository by automatically assigning or unassigning issues based on predefined rules and user commands in comments.
 The bot is implemented using Probot, a framework for building GitHub Apps.

 If you find this project helpful, please consider giving it a star ⭐ on GitHub.
 It helps others discover the project and shows your appreciation for the work!

-See probot published app [here](https://probot.github.io/apps/issue-assigner/)
+See probot published app [here](https://probot.github.io/apps/issue-assigner/), and live listing on GitHub Marketplace [here](https://github.com/marketplace/issue-assigner)

 # Features

-- Automatic Assignment: Users can request assignment to an issue by commenting with a specific command.
+- **Automatic Assignment:** Users can request assignment to an issue by commenting with a specific command.
-- Limit Assignees: Configure maximum number of assignees allowed per issue.
+- **Limit Assignees:** Configure maximum number of assignees allowed per issue.
-- Limit Assigned Issues: Set a limit on the number of issues a user can be assigned to at a time in the repository.
+- **Limit Assigned Issues:** Set a limit on the number of issues a user can be assigned to at a time in the repository.
-- Automatic unassignment: Users can request unassignment to an issue by commenting with a specific command.
+- **Automatic unassignment:** Users can request unassignment to an issue by commenting with a specific command.
-- Issue opened comments: Bot greets the user when issue is opened.
+- **Issue opened comments:** Bot greets the user when issue is opened.
-- Customizable Responses: Customize the bot's responses and prompts using a YAML configuration file.
+- **Customizable Responses:** Customize the bot's responses and prompts using a YAML configuration file.
+- **Tests:** The code has robust unit and integration tests.
+- **Object Oriented:** OOPS concepts like Inheritance, Polymorphism are used wherever necessary.

+## Note for maintainers:

+Assignment and Abandoning of issues doesn't work for users having permissions admin, maintainer or triage, since they already can assign themselves and also to avoid accidental assignment of the issue while explaining a contributor how to claim.

 # Usage